 Tallon Peak (East Approach)

 Although we climbed Tallon and Robertson Peaks using the south approach in the spring years ago, we decided to climb Tallon Peak in the winter using the route in Hiking the Historic Crowsnest Pass.
 The only difficulty we anticipated was land access: since the book was printed, privatization has prohibited some routes in Crowsnest Pass.

 Following the book instructions, we drove up the gravel road (Township Road 75) only to confront signs such as “No Trespassing” and “Trespassers Will Be Prosecuted.”
 We stopped at a house to obtain firsthand information.
-The resident told me not to worry, that the signs were there to discourage hunters.
+The resident, the landowner I assume, told me not to worry, that the signs were there to discourage hunters.
 Just the same, be sure to ask for permission whenever you enter any private property.
 Very few landowners in this area would deny access to hikers wanting to cross private land.

 After parking on the roadside, we hiked west up the road, through a gate (ignoring the “Keep Out” signs) and headed to Tallon Peak.
 We soon gained the west ridge that leads to the summit.
 We probably missed the trails and roads described in the book – the snow hid those – but we had no problem hiking up the ridge.
 Except for some parts, the snow layer was thin and offered little resistance.